 - Connect to the database, remember to change the settings to your own.

-- Finally, we just fetch the users from the database and output them – CSV is literally text, using a comma to separate each column.
+- Finally, we fetch the users from the database and output them using

 STEP 2B) EXPORT MYSQL TO CSV (SAVE TO FILE ON SERVER)